knitr is the R-based entrant in the scientific workbook race.

-It is frequently used with RMarkdown which supports the markdown input format instead of e.g. LaTeX.
+It is frequently used in the form of RMarkdown which supports the markdown input format instead of e.g. LaTeX.
 I most often use it in the form of blogdown, which is the engine that drives this blog.
 There are several pieces in this toolchain with a complicated relationship, but the user can ignore most of this complexity.
 The result is such fanciness as automatically rendering and caching graphs, an interactive notebook UI, nearly first-class support for python and julia plus mediocre support for other languages.
-Here are some guides:

-- interactive reports with R and knitr
+- Interactive reports with R and knitr

-- Original author Yihui Xie’s examples gallery has great material for learning-by-cut-and-paste
+- (Original author) Yihui Xie’s examples gallery has great material for learning-by-cut-and-paste

 - His draft knitr manual is free online.